thirdweb-dev/js/.changeset/green-fireants-compete.md

 "thirdweb": patch
 ---

-Custom gas settings for morph testnet
+Custom gas settings for any evm deployments